dhuan/mock/latest/_sources/shell_utils.rst.txt

    $ printf "Hello world!" | mock write

 Writes data to the HTTP Response.
+Unless ``--append`` is used, ``write`` will overwrite any response body previously defined.

+Options:

+- ``-a, --append``: Appends data to the response body instead of overwriting it.

 replace
 -------